 Why cook the ham again?
 Ham is already cooked.

-Gloria, the lady who gave me her recipe, said she thought that cooking, the ham, again, with the brown sugar added to the flavor of the ham salad.
-After having sampled a fair amount of her ham salad, I agreed, it added to the flavor.
+Gloria, the lady who gave me her recipe, said she thought that cooking the ham again with brown sugar added flavor to ham salad.
+After having sampled a fair amount of her ham salad, I agree that it does indeed add to the flavor of it.

 Of course, you can mix other ingredients into this recipe to make it your own.
 Customizing your recipes is one way you can enjoy exactly what you and your family will love.
-Here are a couple of suggestions to make this ham spread recipe one you will love.
+Here are a few suggestions to make this ham spread recipe one you will love.

 - Chopped dill pickles